Zeitgold/sf-exercise/design/README.md

 In the design.txt file, describe how you would design a system that
-1. Enable the user to upload a csv file through a web interface.
+1. Enables the user to upload a csv file through a web interface.
 The CSV columns are:
 	- First name
 	- Last Name
 	- Email